How to Search Packages With Apt Search Command

 When you run the apt update

-command, APT fetches the latest metadata from the repositories, then updates the local cache with that information.
+command, APT fetches the latest metadata from the repositories and then updates the local cache with that information.
 This metadata includes crucial details about each package, such as its name, version, dependencies, and a brief description.

 Now that the package list is updated, let's move on to the next step.